In this guide we’ll look at the best palm router.

 What is a palm router used for?

-Palm routers have many uses.
+Palm routers or handheld routers have many uses.
 Here are a few examples.

 - A palm router is very useful for duplicating parts.
 If you are making something with multiples of the same piece, once the first one is finished you can use that as a template for the others.
 Using your palm router will allow you to accurately create identical pieces without fuss.